kendrick1501/Traffic-Sign-Classification/README.md

 #### Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.

-To evaluate the model confidence in classifying traffic signs, the above five images of the new dataset were used.
+To evaluate the model confidence in classifying traffic signs, the above five images of the new data set were used.

 For the first image, the model is only 57.4% sure about the traffic sign.
 This result is expected given the noise and confusing features in the classified image.